Sourdough Ritz Crackers

 Take the dough out of the fridge and cut the rectangle in half.
 Roll each half of the dough out into a large rectangle.
 I recommend doing this between two layers of parchment paper as the dough can stick to the rolling pin.
 You want to dough to be around ¼" thick.

-Cut out small rounds using a small cookie cutter (I've just used a round cookie cutter in these photos, but I've also just purchased this cutter which gives them the crinkled edges like a store bought Ritz cracker).
+Cut out small rounds using a small cookie cutter (I've just used a round cookie cutter in these photos, but you can use a fluted edge cookie cutter which gives them the crinkled edges like a store bought Ritz cracker).
 Place the rounds onto the parchment lined baking trays and use a skewer or lollipop stick to punch 4 holes in each round of dough.
+They kind of look like little buttons!

-Brush the rounds with the melted butter and sprinkle with flaky sea salt before baking at 180C (350F) for around 15 minutes (just keep an eye on them as they can burn easily).
+Brush the rounds with the melted butter and sprinkle with flaky sea salt before baking at 180ºC (350ºF) for around 15 minutes (just keep an eye on them as they can burn easily).

 Once golden brown, remove the crackers from the oven and allow them cool on the tray before enjoying with your favorite cheese!